linyimin0812/spring-startup-analyzer/README_EN.md

 ### 2.5.3 Package & Run

-The `java-profiler-starter` pom already defines a packaging plugin that will by default copy the generated JAR file to the `$HOME/java-profiler-boost/extension` directory.
+The `spring-profiler-starter` pom already defines a packaging plugin that will by default copy the generated JAR file to the `$HOME/spring-startup-analyzer/extension` directory.

 ```shell
 mvn clean package